Dell offers new servers running VMware

 The new configurations are available today starting at $30,579 for a Dell PowerEdge 6650 server with two Intel Xeon MP processors, internal storage and VMware ESX Server for two processors.

 Dell would not say during a press conference Monday whether it would also support Microsoft's upcoming Virtual Server 2004.
-Virtual
+Virtual Server 2004 was recently sent out to 15,000 beta testers and is based upon technology acquired last year from Connectix.

 Dell is also the first support point-of-contact.